instagram logo

 Which tees up my "there's no need for a spoilers aplenty" plug for this write-up, as there is no reason to discuss of the story whatsoever.
 Dissecting the details would only ruin the opportunity for someone else to go in with as little information as possible.
 And I am not about to be the 'he gave it away guy.'
 It's not necessarily a film dependent on its reveals and subsequent spoilers, but it is carefully assembled and deliberate in its delivery ways that knowing too much might unintentionally undermine or underwhelm how things are received.
 The narrative and character decisions Haigh makes aren't necessarily groundbreaking but the way he handles the storytelling is undoubtedly revelatory.
 There's a simplicity and briskness in the way the screenplay flows, but the material never feels rushed or exploitative.
 Everything is carefully rendered and technically impressive.
 Every heartstring that is plucked is intentional and in service to the overall look and feel of the film.
 Despite it being a somewhat airy and minimalist script, there is a distinct visual palette and mode of camerawork that is additive to the audience's understanding of the emotional stakes.
 I'm always impressed when a film this small can feel that massive in a way, and that is a credit to the conceptualization of the story and composition of the filmmaking.

 The caliber of performances match the quality of filmmaking at work.
 Paul Mescal, Claire Foy, Jamie Bell, and Andrew Scott are all excellent.
 I'm hoping this film gets some real buzz during this year's awards circuit – not just so it picks up some accolades but for the exposure so people seek it out.
 Maybe this isn't great film analysis, but I believe All of Us Strangers is an important film with something meaningful to say, particularly because it is an LGBTQ middle-aged coming of age story about accumulated grief and loneliness as a destructive force.
 But still, nothing about it is overwrought, nor does it build in any caveats for its subjects or subject matter.
 The film is about someone saying goodbye or really, its about what happens to a person when they don't have a chance to say goodbye.
 It's about the would have, could have, should have moments in our lives and how difficult it can be to live with the burden of buried regrets and what-ifs.
-This a tender, humanist lullaby told for those with broken hearts.
+This is a tender, humanist lullaby told for those with broken hearts.
 Like I mentioned early, films like this are rare gifts.

 Froth